 4 Omen of the Sea: Somehow one of the best cards in the deck.
 Instant speed Preordain is fine, but the threat of blinking it later in the game is really why we play it.
 If you have to, cracking it for the Scry 2 is a decent use of the card as well.

-1 Shark Typhoon: Shark Typhoon is a powerful card that you should always play 4 of, but it’s hard to say in what split of maindeck and sideboard.
-I think the 1 main is fine for now as there’s a decent amount of win conditions in the main deck and drawing an errant Shark Typhoon late in the game is excellent.
+2 Shark Typhoon: Shark Typhoon is a powerful card that you should always play 4 of, but it’s hard to say in what split of maindeck and sideboard.
+I liked 1 main before, but with the prevalence of the mirror, adding an extra copy main deck seems like the way to go

 4 Crawling Barrens: Here’s the actual MVP of the deck.
 I talked about this card back in 8 Shark, but Barrens has somehow only gotten better.
 Most Standard decks truly don’t have a good answer to Crawling Barrens and I’ve likely won more games off of it than all my other threats easily.
 If you have to choose between drawing cards or pumping a Barrens, I generally go for the card draw unless you need to end the game quickly or other various niche scenarios like setting up to attack down a potential Planeswalker.

-3 Shadows’ Verdict: I don’t know why everyone hates this card so much.
+2 Shadows’ Verdict: I don’t know why everyone hates this card so much.
 Verdict is excellent against aggro decks, Lurrus decks, and any deck that plays creatures and likes their graveyard intact (Rakdos).
 It’s a little pricey, but exiling all small creatures from the board and graveyard is excellent.
-It wasn’t intentional, but the only creatures you can hit on your side would be Crawling Barrens or Shark Typhoon tokens.

 MATCHUPS AND SIDEBOARDING